eviesjohnson/Capstone-3/README.md

   State assessment scores (Reading and Math) Demographic variables: gender, race, EL status, SPED status, Gifted

-Data was cleaned, missing values handled, and encoded appropriately.
+Data preprocessing and preparation: Data was cleaned, missing values handled, and encoded appropriately.
 The dataset was split into 80% training and 20% testing subsets.
 Standard preprocessing techniques were applied including normalization and encoding of categorical variables.

-Methods and Modeling
-The dataset included student-level data from approximately 2,300 students, including CogAT subtest scores, DESSA scale scores, and state assessment results in reading and math.
-Student demographics (e.g., gender, EL, SPED, Gifted, and race) were also included.

-I trained and evaluated several supervised learning models:
+Modeling, Outcomes and Evaluation:
+This project utilized supervised machine learning techniques to address a regression problem.
+The primary objective was to predict students' performance on standardized reading and math state assessments, which are continuous numerical outcomes.
+Therefore, regression models were the appropriate choice, as the target variables (test scores) are continuous rather than categorical.
+Three types of regression models were implemented:
-- Multiple Linear Regression
+  1. Multiple Linear Regression to establish baseline predictive performance using cognitive and social-emotional variables.
-- LASSO and Ridge Regression
+  2. Regularized Regression Models (LASSO and Ridge) to address potential multicollinearity and enhance generalization.
-- Random Forest Regressor
+  3. Random Forest Regressor as a non-linear, ensemble-based approach to compare against linear models.

-Model performance was evaluated using Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and R² Score.
-All models were trained on 80% of the dataset and tested on the remaining 20%.
-Grid Search was used for hyperparameter tuning.
+The expected outputs from these models are numerical test score predictions for both reading and math subjects.
+These outputs were compared against actual student scores to assess model accuracy and interpretability.
+Evaluation metrics included Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), and R² Score, enabling a clear comparison of predictive performance across different modeling techniques.
+This approach supports the goal of identifying students who may need targeted academic or social-emotional interventions based on predicted underperformance relative to their cognitive profiles.

 Key Findings
 - Linear regression outperformed Random Forest in both reading and math prediction tasks, suggesting that relationships among predictors and outcomes are largely linear.